emersunn/cisco-anyconnect-duo/README.md

 # cisco-anyconnect-duo.sh
-Connect to vpn with anyconnect and duo
+script to connect to vpn with anyconnect and duo

 Created to login to a VPN using Cisco AnyConnect without typing in your password into the app each time.
 Made for Mac, it uses the anyconnect cli and the apple keychain.
 Duo will send you a push, sms, or call you for 2FA.
 This of course assumes your VPN uses Duo to authenticate.